-- Whenever an individual resource belongs to some class, it necessarily belongs to another class too, e.g., - dbpedia:Physician rdfs:subClassOf dbpedia:Person . - Why subclasses? - arranging classes in subclass hierarchies makes their semantics more precise! - subclasses facilitate more complete query answering - knowing the type of a resource often means we can infer additional information about it (entailment) - subclasses are important because different vocabularies may define overlapping, but not identical, classes - introduce a new class in the merged data set - make the old classes subclasses of the new class
+- Whenever an individual resource belongs to some class, it necessarily belongs to another class too, e.g., - dbpedia:Physician rdfs:subClassOf dbpedia:Person . - Why subclasses? - subclass hierarchies make the classes' semantics more precise! - subclasses facilitate more complete query answering - knowing the type of a resource often means we can infer additional information about it (entailment) - subclasses are important because different vocabularies may define overlapping, but not identical, classes - introduce a new class in the merged data set - make the old classes subclasses of the new class